haiwen/seafile-admin-docs/manual/deploy_pro/notification-server.md

 # Notification Server Overview

-In Seafile Pro edition, the notification server is same as [community edition notification server](../deploy/notification-server.md).
+In Seafile Pro edition, the notification server is the same as [community edition notification server](../deploy/notification-server.md).

-For [clustering](./deploy_in_a_cluster.md), You need to deploy notification server on one of the servers, and the nginx of other front-end nodes should forward websockets requests to this node.
+If you enable [clustering](./deploy_in_a_cluster.md), You need to deploy notification server on one of the servers.
+The reverse proxy (nginx or apache) on other front-end nodes should forward websockets requests to this node.
 The notification server configuration corresponding to each node of the cluster is as follows.

-The notification server configuration of the cluster nodes should be the same:
+The notification server configuration should be the same as in community edition:

 ```
 [notification]